 Through the implementation of several safety programs at NapaSan, NapaSan's XMOD rate has remained lower than the industry average and the Worker's Comp insurance pool representing similar facilities in California.

-The slight increase in FY15 and FY16 is primarily the result of lost time from two incidents in 2013, as the impacts of these incidents on the XMOD is delayed and smoothed over three years.
+The increases from FY15 through FY17 are the result of lost time from two incidents in 2013, as the impacts of these incidents on the XMOD is delayed and smoothed over three years.
+The XMOD rating is expected to drop in FY18 to 68, as the Worker's Comp experience that goes into the calculation is known.